-Penetration testing is an important part of guarding against network vulnerabilities.
-RedTeam Security experts know the latest tricks and can find out if your network's defenses can hold them off.
-For a free consultation, call us today at 612-234-7848.
+Penetration testing is an essential part of guarding against network vulnerabilities.
+RedTeam Security experts know the latest tricks and can determine if your network's defenses can hold them off.
+For a free consultation, call us today at (952) 836-2770.

 At the broadest level, network vulnerabilities fall into three categories: hardware-based, software-based, and human-based.

-Any device on a network could be a security risk if it’s not properly managed.
-Routers and security appliances are the front lines of defense, but they require proper use to work well.
-They need periodic firmware upgrades, and they should be replaced if patches are no longer available.
-Devices which IT management doesn't know about pose a risk.
+Any device on a network could be a security risk if it needs to be managed appropriately.
+Routers and security appliances are the front lines of defense, but they require proper use.
+They need periodic firmware upgrades and should be replaced if patches are unavailable.
+Devices that IT management doesn't know to pose a risk.

 One of the surest ways to break into a network is to gain unsupervised physical access to its devices.
 It doesn't take long to install malware on it.
 The intruder can download code from a prearranged location or copy it off a USB device.

 The intruder can use the installed application as a backdoor or spyware.
-It can log keystrokes, attach itself to a logged-in account, or monitor internal traffic.
+For example, it can log keystrokes, attach to a logged-in account, or monitor internal traffic.